Nate Lowe Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros' 3.94 team ERA ranks seventh across all MLB pitching staffs.
+- The Astros' 3.96 team ERA ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs surrendered (170 total, 1.2 per game).
+- Astros pitchers combine to surrender 174 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- In his last appearance on Tuesday against the Boston Red Sox, the right-hander threw 5 2/3 innings, giving up two earned runs while surrendering five hits.
+- The left-hander last appeared on Wednesday against the Boston Red Sox, when he threw six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.